TheTalentCat/website/_posts/2020/February/2020-02-12-What It Means to Think With Logic.md

 It's not that there's no logic in how the artist produced the first picture.
 You can see the picture is of a person, with appropriately placed facial features.
 There's even a little shadowing to draw distinction in the face.
 No question, it's a human face all right.
 All the basics are there.

 And yet, you'd never for a second be fooled that it is anything more than a poor facsimile of a person.
-No offense, Miles, but that pic's about as skillfully put together as the average Youtube comment.
+No offense, Miles, but that pic's about as skillfully put together as the average YouTube comment.

 ![dumbyoutubecomment](/assets/img/dumbyoutubecomment.png)

+*The Talent Cat™️ is not responsible for any of your brain cells that may have committed suicide upon reading this YouTube comment*

 But that second picture though.
 Miles.
 My man.
 It's downright photo-realistic!
 We could slap that on the side of a milk carton and find you in a hot minute!